Berolle

-Berolle is municipality in the Swiss canton of Vaud, located in the district of Morges.
+Berolle is a municipality in the Swiss canton of Vaud, located in the district of Morges.

 History

 Berolle is first mentioned in 1235 as Birula.
 In 1453 it was mentioned as Birolaz.

 Geography

 Berolle has an area, As of 2009, of 9.6 km2.
 Of this area, 3.41 km2 or 35.5% is used for agricultural purposes, while 5.9 km2 or 61.5% is forested.
 Of the rest of the land, 0.25 km2 or 2.6% is settled (buildings or roads) and 0.03 km2 or 0.3% is unproductive land.

 Of the built up area, housing and buildings made up 0.9% and transportation infrastructure made up 1.1%.
 Out of the forested land, 58.6% of the total land area is heavily forested and 2.8% is covered with orchards or small clusters of trees.
 Of the agricultural land, 24.3% is used for growing crops and 2.6% is pastures and 8.5% is used for alpine pastures.

 The municipality was part of the Aubonne District until it was dissolved on 31 August 2006, and Berolle became part of the new district of Morges.

 The municipality is located at the foot of the Jura Mountains.
 It consists of the haufendorf village (an irregular, unplanned and quite closely packed village, built around a central square) of Berolle and there hamlets.